frutiger/bdemeta/README.md

 directory structures](#roots), [arbitrary flags](#flags) for any given dependency, and [dependencies that are not actually package groups](#units).

-`bde-meta` will insert the contents of `~/.bdemetarc` as if they were command line flags before any flags specified on the command line.
+The contents of `~/.bdemetarc` and `.bdemetarc` will be considered as command line flags in addition to those specified at invocation.

 ### INSTALLATION